-The six GPTs we plan to create will likely draw large amounts of power, which will, in turn, burn through more energy and create more carbon emissions.
-However, the benefits brought on by our GPTs, improving GridAl's capability to design more sustainable power flow, will outweigh the power consumption of GridGPT 2.0.
+The three GPTs we created will likely draw large amounts of power, which will, in turn, burn through more energy and create more carbon emissions.
+However, the benefits brought on by our GPTs, improving GridAI's capability to design more sustainable power flow, will outweigh the power consumption of GridGPT 2.0.

-$7.3 \ Virtues$
+7.3 VIRTUES